jkavan/openai_response/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

-This custom component for Home Assistant allows you to generate text responses using OpenAI's GPT-3 model.
+This custom component for Home Assistant allows you to generate text responses using OpenAI's GPT models.

+This project is a fork of [hassassistant/openai_response](https://github.com/Hassassistant/openai_response).
+The primary reason for the fork was to transition from the deprecated Completions endpoint to the newer ChatCompletions endpoint, which supports models like GPT-4.

+There's now also a new <a href="https://www.home-assistant.io/integrations/openai_conversation/">OpenAI Conversation integration</a>
+but it can be more complicated to configure at least for some simpler use cases.

 Head to **[This Link](https://platform.openai.com/account/api-keys)** to get you API key from OpenAI.

 <img src="https://raw.githubusercontent.com/Hassassistant/openai_response/main/misc/Capture1.jpg"
      width="80%" />

 ## Installation

 **1.**
 **(Manual)** Copy the **openai_response** folder to your Home Assistant's custom_components directory.
 If you don't have a **custom_components** directory, create one in the same directory as your **configuration.yaml** file.

 **(HACS)** Add this repository to HACS. https://github.com/Hassassistant/openai_response